Haycock Point picnic area

 Ben Boyd National Park

-Haycock Point picnic area is a great place for lunch with family and friends in northern Ben Boyd National Park.
+Haycock Point picnic area is a great place for lunch with family and friends in the Pambula area of Ben Boyd National Park.
 Enjoy coastal views, winter whale watching, and easy access to scenic walks.

 - Picnic areas